Kronicdot/Data-Engineer-Performance-Task/README.md

 2. Explain your ratonale for your approach to this task.
+   Utilizing AWS Lambda's serverless architecture offers scalability.
+Storing data in S3 is an efficient approach for data storage management, especially when files are converted into formats like CSV, which enhances the querying process.
+For those familiar with SQL, Athena serves as a highly accessible tool and seamlessly integrates with S3.
+Collectively, executing these operations on AWS provides both scalability and cost-effectiveness.
-3. What else would you do if you had more time?
+4. What else would you do if you had more time?
     If I had more time, I would focus on enhancing error management processes and refining the data cataloging system.